Lilyanaforever27/The-Fantasy-Palette-Series-Customized-RStudio-Themes/README.md

 1. Click the `.rstheme` file you would like to install.
 2. Click **Raw** in the upper-right corner.
 3. Copy the URL from your browser's address bar.
 The URL should look like something like: https://raw.githubusercontent.com/Lilyanaforever27/The-Fantasy-Palette-Series-Customized-RStudio-Themes/refs/heads/main/lilyana_daydream.rstheme
-4. Open RStudio and run:
+4. Open RStudio and run the code below:
 ```r
 rstudioapi::addTheme(
   "PASTE_THE_RAW_URL_HERE",
   apply = TRUE,
   force = TRUE)
 ```
-5. Success!Congrats, you did it!!!
+5. 🎉 Success!
+Congrats, you did it!!!
+Welcome to the Fantasy Palette Series. 🌸

 Option 2:
 Download the `.rstheme` file.